JDPrentice/rekbot/README.md

-!valorant - simple link to the valorant news page !raiderio {realm} {character} - shows the top M+ runs for the entered character, currently configured for EU realms !mythicplus - shows the M+ affixes for the current week !setmsg {message} - will record a message
+!valorant - simple link to the valorant news page !raiderio {realm} {character} - shows the top M+ runs for the entered character, currently configured for EU realms !mythicplus - shows the M+ affixes for the current week !dbwrite - write a message to the SQLite DB
-!readmsg - will display the saved message
+!dbread {author} - pull messages from the database made by the entered username !dbrandom - pull a random message back from the database
 ```

 ### To do list